DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 Loads a [`CursorFile`](#type-public-class-uiconeditcursorfile) from the specified stream.
 * `input`: A stream containing an cursor file.
-* `handler`: A delegate used to process [`IconLoadException`](#type-public-class-uiconediticonloadexception)s thrown when processing individual icon frames, or `null` to throw an exception in those cases.
+* `handler`: A delegate used to process [`IconLoadException`](#type-public-class-uiconediticonloadexception)s thrown when processing individual cursor frames, or `null` to throw an exception in those cases.

 **Returns:** Type [`CursorFile`](#type-public-class-uiconeditcursorfile): A [`CursorFile`](#type-public-class-uiconeditcursorfile) loaded from `input`.